24-28 June 2024

 The course is structured in modules over five days.
 Each day will include introductory lectures with class discussions of key concepts.
 The remainder of each day will consist of practical hands-on sessions.
 These sessions will involve a combination of both mirroring exercises with the instructors to demonstrate a skill as well as applying these skills on your own to complete individual exercises.
 After and during each exercise, results will be interpreted and discussed in group.

-The course is aimed at students, researchers and professionals interested in learning the different steps involved in a GWAS study using them to build a structured pipeline for
+The course is aimed at students, researchers and professionals interested in learning the different steps involved in a GWAS study and using them to build a structured pipeline for

-semi-automated and reproducibile GWAS analyses.
+semi-automated and reproducible GWAS analyses.
 It will include information useful for both beginners and more advanced users.
-We will start by introducing general concepts of GWAS and
+We will start by introducing general concepts of GWAS and bioinformatics pipeline building,

 experiments would also be beneficial.
 There will be a mix of lectures and hands-on practical exercises using R, Linux command line and custom software.
 Some basic understanding of R programming